TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 ### Smeltery

 * Gold now always gives a byproduct of copper, instead of giving silver if present.
 This provides a source of copper in the nether
+* Smeltery debug block border now shows from smeltery building blocks instead of manuals, should make the reason more clear

 #### Compatibility